russwyte/Buffalo-3-3SE-on-board-firmware/README.md

 [Latest Release](https://github.com/russwyte/Buffalo-3SE-on-board-firmware/releases/latest "latest release")

 The switches are connected to the Port Expander GPIO pins with weak pull-ups enabled.
-The other end of the switch is connected to GND - thus "Off" is open and reults in logic 1 and "On" is closed and results in logic 0.
+The other end of the switch is connected to GND - thus "Off" is open and results in logic 1 and "On" is closed and results in logic 0.

 # Buffalo-3SE Switch Assignments
 | POS | Switch 1                                | Switch 2                                                            | POS |